A System Design Deep Dive — Question by Question

 Key Insight: Defense in depth shrinks the harmful time window and provides multiple opportunities to block malicious destinations.

-A celebrity tweets your short URL to 50 million followers simultaneously.
-The URL has just been created – the cache is cold.
+A celebrity tweets your short‑URL to 50 million followers at the same time.
+The URL has just been created, so the cache is cold.
 What happens to your database at that exact moment?

 - This is not a cold‑start problem.

-- Cold start = cache empty, traffic arrives gradually → DB warms up slowly.
+- Cold start = cache empty, traffic arrives gradually → the DB warms up slowly.

-- Cache stampede = cache empty and millions hit at the same instant → the database is hammered in one shot.
+- Cache stampede = cache empty and millions hit simultaneously → the DB is hammered in one shot.

-Follow‑up 1 – How do you make only one request go to the database and make the rest wait for that result?
+Follow‑up 1 – How do you ensure that only one request hits the database while the rest wait for that result?

 Follow‑up 2 – What if the first request crashes after setting the flag but before populating the cache?

-Give the IN_PROGRESS flag a TTL (time‑to‑live) that is a little longer than the expected DB response time.
+Give the IN_PROGRESS flag a TTL (time‑to‑live) that is slightly longer than the expected DB response time.

 # Example: